GeorgDangl/eeE-BIM-API/doc/repository-services-01/model_service_create.md

 **NOTE :**

-* If a model already exist inside a multimodel with same name and domain, no model is created, and an error return is sent.
+* If a model already exist inside a project  with same name and domain, no model is created, and an error return is sent.
-*  The model name and multimodel name is always same with name locking.
-Using model_name field, if ***multimodel auto create*** is enabled, the multimodel is created on the fly if it does not exist.
-If autocreate is disabled, an error will be sent.

 **Example:**

-Domain "LCC" and multimodel "Cost model" assumed non existing => auto-created
+Domain "LCC" and model "Cost model" assumed non existing => auto-created

 ```
 POST https://example.com/eee-repos/0.4/models